South Downs Discovery Tour

 Meadows & hills

-Our Discovery Tours really get into the heart of the countryside.
+Our South Downs Discovery Tour really gets into the heart of the countryside.
 These are sightseeing tours by minibus, visiting places not normally reached by a full-sized coach.
 Small groups and friendly leaders make this a great way to enjoy Britain at its best.
 Peaceful countryside, lovely landscapes of rolling downland of white chalk, pretty villages – all this and more will be captured during this holiday in Sussex and the South Downs.

 The fascinating garden at Highdown